-- A Donor can expect that the University and its staff will actively and positively provide relevant information on the University, and the use of, and progress with, the gift
+- The University and its staff will actively and positively provide relevant information on the University, and the use of, and progress with, the gift.

-- A Donor can expect that their details will be treated confidentially and will not be shared with any organisation outside the University without their explicit permission.
+- Donors’ details will be treated confidentially and will not be shared with any organisation outside the University for their own purposes without express permission.

 How are gifts to the University invested and managed?

 The University of Melbourne is one of the largest trustees of charitable trusts in Australia, with more than 1,000 charitable trusts established by gifts and bequests during its 163 year history.

 With a total capital value of $849.7 million, these trusts provide income for a wide range of University purposes, including funding for scholarships, bursaries and prizes for students, staff Fellowships, Professorial chair positions, research funding, books and publications, and faculty equipment.
 As trustee, the University has a responsibility to carry out the trust terms and to preserve the trust capital by prudent investment.

 The University’s annual Investment Report provides an overview of how these trust funds are invested and managed: Trusts Investment Report 2017 (PDF)

 How are gifts to the University overseen and monitored?